AltropInc/alt/doc/script/Scopes.md

     }
 }
 ```
 The self in func foo is potentially surprising and thus worth noting.
-Altscript treats a function as a class, and a member function as a
+Altro treats a function as a class, and a member function as a
 member class.
 Thus declarations of bar and foo within the class A are equivalent.
 This is an important difference than any of the other
 OO languages.
 Since foo is a class, the instance of foo can have its own members and the self reference within foo is used to access foo's
 member.
 This unification of function and class opens door to user-defined functional objects.